We may earn affiliate link compensation for products listed below.

 Residential Security Container (RSC) Ratings

-Wall Mounting Security Impact
+How Wall Mounting Changes Real-World Security

 Recess Depth and Mounting Requirements

-• Standard 2×4 walls: 3.5″ maximum depth, suitable for basic security safes only
+• Standard 2×4 walls: About 3.5 inches of depth, 3.5″ maximum depth, suitable for basic security safes without fire insulation

-• 2×6 construction: 5.5″ depth allows for fire-rated models
+• 2×6 construction: About 5.5 inches of depth, allowing for deeper and fire-rated models

 • Masonry/concrete walls: Custom cutting required, professional installation recommended